sageil/crewai-docker-image/README.md

 ## Usage
 #### Method 1: using a ollama locally
-1. Run the following command after replacing <container-name> with the name of your container, <project-name> with the name of your project and <tag> with the tag of the image you want to use. [available tags](https://hub.docker.com/r/sageil/crewai/tags)
+1. Run the following command after replacing `container-name` with the name of your container, `project-name` with the name of your project and `tag` with the [tag](https://hub.docker.com/r/sageil/crewai/tags) of the image you want to use.

 ```bash
 docker run -it --network host --name <container-name> -e P=<project-name> sageil/crewai:<tag> bash
 ```
-replace *container-name* with the name of your container,  *project-name* with the name of your project and  <tag> with the tag of the image you want to use. [available tags](https://hub.docker.com/r/sageil/crewai/tags)

 > [!TIP]
 > if you leave out the `P` empty of completely remove `-e P=<project_name>` from the command, a default crew will be created with the name default_crew.

 2. From your container shell, navigate to your project directory/src/crew.py and import `Ollama` by adding `from langchain_community.llms import Ollama`
 3. Configure your crew to use your local llm by adding

 ```python
  myllm = Ollama(model="openhermes:v2.5", base_url="http://host.docker.internal:11434", temperature=0)
 ```
 4. Change the model and the temperature in the above snippet to your desired llm model
 5. Add the llm property to your agents by adding `llm=myllm`
 ```python
     @agent
     def researcher(self) -> Agent: